 “You can talk about results all you want, but they remain nothing more than ideas until you decide exactly how you’re going to measure them.”
 Joseph Grenny

-Leaders must post or share the compliance scores publicly, every day.
+5)Keep a Scorecard Leaders must post or share the compliance scores publicly, every day.
 Above the score, they might place a large circle with colors denoting whether the organization is compliant with the new norms.
+For Example:

 They must commit to post the results no matter what they are and make sure they are visible to clients and customers.
 Embarrassment is a powerful motivator for improvement.